unform/unform/README.md

 ### Validation

-> When you define your schema to validation, only data defined in it will be sent to `data` in `onSubmit` event even though there are other fields.
+> When you define your validation schema, only the data defined in it will be sent to `data` when the `onSubmit` event triggers, even if there are other fields.

 ```js
 import React from 'react';